Gated community: United States

 The earliest American gated communities date to the 1850s, though it was in the early 1900s when they first began to proliferate.
-Most communities are today located in the Sun Belt region in the South and West, where there is more land available for development.
+Most gated communities are today located in the Sun Belt region in the South and West, where there is more land available for development.
 They are usually developed privately and for this reason it is difficult to determine the total number.
 Although they are often unincorporated, there are numerous incorporated gated cities in Southern California, namely Bradbury, Canyon Lake, Hidden Hills, Laguna Woods, and Rolling Hills.

 In 2002, USA Today reported that approximately 40% of new builds in California were behind walls.
 By 1997, an estimated 20,000 gated communities had been built across the country.
 That year, estimates of the number of people in gated communities ranged from 4 million in 30,000 communities up to around 8 million.
 This growth continued and by 2009 figures from the American Housing Survey indicated that the number of people living in gated communities had risen to 11 million households.
 Setha Low, a psychologist who has studied gated communities and their residents, suggested this was likely an underestimate.

 The notion that gated communities in the United States are "bastions of affluence" has been challenged by academic research.
 A 2005 study published in the Journal of Planning Education and Research revealed they often contain both owner-occupied and renter-occupied properties and that socioeconomic status and income levels can vary significantly across communities.
 Criminologists Nicholas Branic and Charis Kubrin have argued that the "affluent, high socioeconomic status gated communities" of popular imagination in fact represent just one type of gated community.

 Ed Blakely distinguishes between "prestige communities" of the rich and socially distinguished and "security zones", in which safety is the main goal.
 Nevertheless, much of the literature points to gated communities as contributing to greater social seclusion and segregation.
 Common motivations for moving into them are fear of crime and a desire to escape demographic change — gated communities are generally ethnically homogenous.
 Alternatively, a 2015 Urban Studies article argued that while gated communities in the southwestern United States entrenched social segregation, no effect was present for racial segregation, as the streets they bordered tended to already be segregated on a racial level.